nitish174/-Dynamic-Weather-Website-App-using-Real-Time-API-with-HTML-and-Node.JS-/README.md

-# Used open weater global services to get the API for current weather condition of my city.
+# Used open weather global services to get the API for current weather condition of my city and then display it through nodejs.